anlodrve/flowerscouter/README.md

 * PostgreSQL
 * @react-google-maps/api
 * Material UI

-To install the necessary dependencies, run "npm install" in your terminal.

 ## Contact
 Please connect with me on [LinkedIn](https://www.linkedin.com/in/andrearlove/) and let me know what you think!